supermete/supermete/README.md

 - 🎨 Crafting smooth GUIs with Python and Qt
 - 📦 Collaborated with leading engineering companies in 🇯🇵, 🇫🇷, 🇩🇪, and 🇨🇭
 - 🔨 Built, trained and led teams of up to 10 engineers
-- ⚡ Fun fact: I work better when everyone's sleeping
+- ⚡ Fun fact: I work better when everyone's asleep

 ---